ninj4koder/first-portfolio/README.md

 # first-portfolio
-My first, a warm up portfolio
+My first, warm-up portfolio based on a mock up designed by me.